imendizabalCIC/PTEN_protein_loss_project/README.md

 The analysis scripts for single-cell RNA-seq data are located in the "Single-cell" folder, organized as follows:

 1. **"0-2_scPipeline_*"**
-   - Preprocessing, integration, and marker identification of 8 localized prostate cancer samples from Chen et al. (Nature, 2021) using the Seurat package.
+   - Preprocessing, integration, and marker identification of a single-cell data of 8 localized prostate cancer samples from Chen et al. (Nature, 2021) using the **Seurat** package.

 2. **"3_sc_UCell_Modules_Human_Mouse.R"**
-   - Projection of the differentially expressed genes from green and purple modules (human analysis) and the yellow module (mouse dataset) using the UCell package.
+   - Projection of the differentially expressed genes from green and purple modules (human analysis) and the yellow module (mouse dataset) using the **UCell** package.

 3. **"4_sc_MuSiC.R"**
-   - Prostate-specific cell type deconvolution analysis of clinical and murine data, leveraging single-cell data from 8 localized prostate cancer samples from Chen et al. (Nature, 2021) using the MuSiC package.
+   - Prostate-specific cell type deconvolution analysis of the clinical and murine data with a single-cell data from 8 localized prostate cancer samples from Chen et al. (Nature, 2021) using the **MuSiC** package.

 For details on package versions, please refer to the manuscript.